comment Add Comment

 Consumer IoT started with smart bands and smart watches a few years back, but the market flattened quickly far short of even the most pessimistic projections.
 Since then, a variety of IoT driven consumer applications exploded, they were both innovative and diverse.
 The applications being developed by recently funded startups include see through wearable display (Lumus), wearable platforms, emergency alert/safety, wide range of infant monitors (Owlet, Ray ICare), medication reminders (MedMinder), algorithms and sensor fusion for better insights from wearabales (ImagiMob, Algorithmic Intuition), retrofitting any camera to a smart camera, biometric graphene sensors (Graphwear), eyeball and muscle movement tracking and control (Thalmic Labs), fitness tracker with active ecosystem engagement (Fitmo, Goqii), innovations in haptics, speech and vision (Senic, Nanit), enhanced versions of GoPro camera to record your life (Narrative), augmented audio wearable, new range of smartwatches from Japan (Veldt), wide range of women health applications, IoT enabled drinking cup for personal hydration (Mark One), IoT enabled kitchen (Brava), next generations of gesture & tracking applications with bracelet/ring and jewelry (Habitaware), IoT enabled diaper, number of video doorbells (Ring) and smart doorlocks, Lost & Found tracking, child safety, wearable air purifier, bad behavior analysis, pet trackers (Petcube), smart walkie-talkie (Nucleus, Orion Labs), enhancing reading efficiency, making your smartphone photo to 3D, 3D Touch Sensors (Impressivo), smartwall (Electric Objects), Smart Mailbox (Mailhaven), air pollution (Airborne) and smart travel case (BlueSmart); the list is endless.

-A class of devices is emerging in the performance sports and training to get feedback on form, movement and performance including Moov, SeeHow, Str8bat, Mio Global, Moov, Atlas Wearables etc.
+A class of devices is emerging in the sports and training to get feedback on form, movement and performance including Moov, SeeHow, Str8bat, Mio Global, Moov, Atlas Wearables etc.

 Startups in the healthcare space were focused broadly on consumer wellness outside of clinics/hospitals with a focus on monitoring and early diagnosis with a call to action, robotics surgical instruments in hospitals and as well as software platforms and AI platforms.
 Applications in consumer health/wellness include advanced AI and Analytics for wellness that claim to give more accuracy and insights on health from wearables (EarlySense), non-contact infant respiration monitoring (Ray ICare from India), geriatric care, mental wellness and neuro-simulation (Thync), mental health diagnostics and management (Neural Analytics), knee care, respiration health (Propeller), movement disorders, brain training post stroke/dementia (Tyromotion, Motus Innovation), addiction avoidance using wearables (Chrono Therapeutics raised a whopping $48M for smoking cessation), improving cognitive functions, cloud connected asthma inhaler and stress monitoring and control.